SolidOS/solidos/README.md

 ## Deployment platforms

-The current main way of getting SolidOS is as a big JS package, [mashlib.js](https://github.com/solid/mashlib)
+The current main way of getting SolidOS is as a big JS package, [mashlib.js](https://github.com/solid/mashlib).

 The mashlib can be used as the core of a native application.
-It has been tried on Mac OS using **electron**.
+It has been tried on macOS using **electron**.

 The mashlib has been used before, originally in various apps, in specific data interactions in different domains.
 It has been used in a **browser extension** (in Firefox and later Chrome) to add data-handling capacity as native to the browser itself.

-## As a stand-alone web app
+### As a stand-alone web app

-Here SolidOS some of the functionality is availble as a [stand-alone web app](https://solid.github.io/mashlib/dist/browse.html).
+Portions of the SolidOS functionality may be made available as a [stand-alone web app](https://solid.github.io/mashlib/dist/browse.html).
 This app allows you to look at what a given thing, like a folder in someone's pod, looks like in SolidOS.
 It doesn't have the general navigation, preferences, etc.

-## SolidOS as a native App: Data Kitchen
+### SolidOS as a native App: Data Kitchen

 The data kitchen is a native Mac/Windows/Linux App which provides the SolidOS functionality to your solid pods, but also your local files on your laptop/desktop.
 Your Documents folder can be a Solid pod too!
 This is very much in early experimental stage.
 [Jeff's version on github](https://github.com/jeff-zucker/data-kitchen)

-## SolidOS served from solid pod servers
+### SolidOS served from solid pod servers

-Solid pod servers can serve this HTML view as a sort ad-hoc rather crude browser extension, which loads the library and then tries to work as though the browser had been extended to understand data.
+Solid pod servers can serve this HTML view as a sort of ad-hoc, rather crude browser extension, which loads the library and then tries to work as though the browser had been extended to understand data.
 This has been done by solid servers for several years.

-## The data browser hack: upgrading your browser
+#### The data browser hack: upgrading your browser

 This refers to a specific way in which the SolidOS is deployed for users who at first only have a conventional web browser - a hypertext browser not a data browser.
 It is a hack -- in the original computing sense of a crafty, though not beautiful, little thing which gets the job done.